prody/ProDy/doc/plugins/index.rst

 Updates
 -------------------------------------------------------------------------------

-To install a newer version, you will need to delete the existing plugin directory and copy the new release to the same location.
+To install a newer version, you need to run the installer script again or delete the existing version and repeat the manual instructions.

 .. toctree::